 - Early check-in / Late check-out, subject to availability

 You can access the No 1 Lounge or the Aspire lounge in Heathrow Terminal 3 with a Priority Pass.
 This is the best Priority Pass lounge in Terminal 3.

 If you are flying in Economy or Premium Economy, you may not have lounge access, in which case, you can use a Priority Pass to access an airport lounge and escape the crowds at London Heathrow.
 The American Express Platinum and Centurion cards come with an unlimited Priority Pass (contact me via our concierge for a referral for extra free bonus points) or you can apply for a free Amex Gold Card and you will get two free Lounge Club passes can be immediately used to get into these Priority Pass lounges to enjoy free drinks (including alcohol) and food.

 The No 1 Lounge in Terminal 3 is very good and much larger than Club Aspire outlined below.
 This Priority Pass Lounge that is worth a visit if you are hungry before your flight.
 While this lounge is always quite crowded, it is stylish and looks a lot like the No 1 Lounge at London Gatwick North that we reviewed previously.

-There is an a la carte menu provides a mix of complimentary items and paid items along with a buffet which serves salads, pastas, beans and fruits at lunch.
-Complimentary a la carte dishes include things like a small plate of fish and chips, fish finger sandwiches, bacon sandwiches, noodle broth, spinach and ricotta pasta shells and similar and eggs benedict or florentine in the morning.
-There are also buffet sconnes, cream, cakes and chocolate brownie type offerings for dessert.
+There is an a la carte menu that provides a mix of complementary items and paid items along with a buffet that serves salads, pasta, beans, and fruits at lunch.
+Complimentary a la carte dishes include things like a small plate of fish and chips, fish finger sandwiches, bacon sandwiches, noodle broth, spinach, and ricotta pasta shells and similar and eggs benedict or florentine in the morning.
+There are also buffet scones, cream, cakes, and chocolate brownie type offerings for dessert.

 The food is better at this lounge than the Club Aspire lounge which sits in our 5 spot, but the atmosphere is more hectic.